gabrieldansereau/ms_downscaling_metawebs/README.md

 using graph embedding and phylogenetic transfer learning based on the metaweb of European mammals, which is itself based on a comprehensive survey of interactions reported in the scientific literature [@Maiorano2020TetSpe].
-The Canadian metaweb is probabilistic, which has the advantage of taking into account that species do not necessarily interact whenever they co-occur [@Blanchet2020CoOcc].
-However, since the Canadian metaweb is not explicitly spatial, it only gives information on interactions in Canada as a whole and does not represent networks at specific sites.
-Local networks, on the other hand, are realizations from the metaweb resulting from sorting the species and the interactions [@Poisot2015SpeWhy].
-A spatial and localized metaweb is not equivalent to the local networks, as it will have a different structure and a higher connectance [@Strydom2022PreMet].
-Therefore, producing a spatial metaweb requires additional steps to account for species composition and interaction variability in space.
+The Canadian metaweb is probabilistic, which has the advantage of reflecting the likelihood of an interaction taking place given the phylogenetic and trait match between two species.
+This allows incorporating interaction variability between species (i.e., taking into account that two species may not always interact whenever or wherever they occur); however, we highlight that other factors beyond trait and phylogenetic matching (e.g., population densities) will also contribute to observed interaction probabilities.

-### Spatial inputs
+## Spatial inputs

 The downscaling of the metaweb involved combining it with species occurrence and environmental data.
 First, we extracted species occurrences from the Global